rintoj/blank-line-organizer/README.md

 # Blank Line Organizer

-This extension will help you organize blank lines in the code by removing multiple blank lines and by inserting empty line after a block statement.
+This extension will help you organize blank lines in the code by removing multiple blank lines.
+The extension removes blank lines only from the selected lines if any, otherwise from the entire file.

 ## Demo